Fivell/policies/source/sections/04-risk_management_policy.md

     requirements (staff and other individuals' time, budget, etc.), interrelationships between projects, and any other relevant information.
-    Regular status reporting of the plan, along with key metrics and success indicators should be reported to Datica Senior Management.
+    Regular status reporting of the plan, along with key metrics and success indicators should be reported to Versionista Senior Management.
   - Individual project plans for safeguard implementation may be developed and contain detailed steps that assigned resources carry out to meet implementation timeframes and expectations.
 Additionally, consider including